green-coding-solutions/documentation/content/en/docs/installation/installation-macos.md

 - Set the database password for the containers
   + By default the script will ask you to provide a password, but you can also pass it in directly with the -p parameter.
 - Initialize and update git submodules
+- Install a python `venv` and activate it
 - Create the needed `/etc/hosts` entries for development
 - Set needed `/etc/sudoers` entry for running/ killing the `powermetrics` tool

+Please not that whenever you run the Green Metrics Tool you have to first activte the python `venv`!

 After that you can start the containers:

-- Build and run in the `docker` directory with `docker compose up`
+- Build and run in the `docker` directory with `docker compose up --build`
 - The compose file uses volumes to persist the state of the database even between rebuilds.
 If you want a fresh start use: `docker compose down -v && docker compose up`
-- To start in detached mode just use `docker compose -d`
+- To start in detached mode just use `docker compose up -d`

 ### Metric Providers